-As with the Level 1 individuals, the reduced risk of threat to life from fire was originally valued at the cost of installing two smoke alarms at £90 (Landlord Certificates - Main Smoke Alarm Costs) with the quantity as all those that received fire safety information (211).
+As with the Level 1 individuals, the reduced risk of threat to life from fire was originally valued at the cost of installing two smoke alarms at £90 (Landlord Certificates - Main Smoke Alarm Costs 15) with the quantity as all those that received fire safety information (211).
 However, on review, it was considered that this value may not accurately represent the cost of a fire should it start.
 As a result, the unit cost for the average consequence of a fire was considered as for Level 1 individuals.
 This was more in line with the outcomes but again created challenges in forecasting the quantities as not all of the 211 receiving the measures would be involved in a fire.
 Furthermore, for Level 2 individuals who are more vulnerable, the change of a fire starting would be higher than the average person.
 As a result, as with Level 1, the total number of Level 2 individuals that received fire safety advice was used with the financial proxy of smoke alarms to avoid overclaiming.

 For Level 2 individuals, more practical and preventative measures were also provided to those at greater risk of a fire starting due to their lifestyle, particularly for hoarders.
-Originally, this was valued at the costs of a house clearance to reduce risk of fire at $\pounds 1,074.00$ (Cullen's House Clearance Large van plus clearance fees), but again on review it was considered here that this did not reflect the outcome of reduced risk of threat to life from fire.
+Originally, this was valued at the costs of a house clearance to reduce risk of fire at £1,074.00 (Cullen's House Clearance Large van plus clearance fees)16, but again on review it was considered here that this did not reflect the outcome of reduced risk of threat to life from fire.
 As a result the average consequence of fire was also used to represent this outcome.
 As the impact of preventative measures are greater, the consequence of fire was viewed to be more reflective.
-The quantities proved difficult to ascertain due to the lack of available data (as noted in external literature on the matter) on the impact of hoarding on the increased risk of fire, injury and death in the home but Croner reported that 70% of hoarders were at significant risk of a fire starting.
-In addition, the UK's Incident Recording System does not currently record fire statistics related to hoarding however researcher lan Bitcon states that it is estimated that around 25-30% of fire fatalities involve hoarding.
-This provides an indication as to the extent of hoarders, this reduces to 40% representing the increased risk once a fire starts as well.
+The quantities proved difficult to ascertain due to the lack of available data (as noted in external literature on the matter) on the impact of hoarding on the increased risk of fire, injury and death in the home but Croner reported that 70% of hoarders were at significant risk of a fire starting17.
+In addition, the UK's Incident Recording System does not currently record fire statistics related to hoarding however researcher lan Bitcon states that it is estimated that around 25-30% of fire fatalities involve hoarding18.
+This provides an indication as to the extent of hoarders that would experience a fire and the deaths related to hoarding.
+Once a fire starts, it normally stays in the room of origin in 90% of cases but for hoarders, this reduces to 40% representing the increased risk once a fire starts as well.
 As the impact of preventative measures are greater, the consequence of fire was viewed to be more reflective.
 The quantity assumes that out of the 124 supported, 70% would be at significant risk of fire.
 To avoid over claiming, the quantity assumes in 50% of cases a fire would start leading to death and injury totaling 43.
 This was further tested with sensitivity analysis.